 Cyril Northcote Parkinson is better known for his first law, which was published in the Economist in 1945.
 It stated that “work expands to fill the time available for its completion”.
 It later became the focus of his book The Pursuit of Progress.

 The principle applies to income and expenditure, as well as work.
-When I look back over my working life, annual pay increases and promotions meant more money for spending.
-That’s what everyone does, right?
+When you look back over your working life, did annual pay increases and promotions mean more money for spending?
+Lifestyle creep is hard to resist in a consumerist society.

 Consciously break Parkinson’s Law daily.
 This is the secret to financial success.